nick-friedrich/beesting/README.md

 ### `new` - Create a new application

-Create a new application in the `app/` directory with a basic `main.go` template.
+Create a new application in the `app/` directory with a basic HTTP server template.

 ```bash
 beesting new <app-name>